ludiosarchive/Minerva/docs/Overview.rst

 		sudo echo -n 300000 > /proc/sys/net/core/somaxconn

+5. If using the epoll reactor (or libevent reactor in epoll mode), you may need to raise the epoll ``max_user_watches`` limit, in ``/proc/sys/fs/epoll/max_user_watches``.
+	See `man 7 epoll`_.

-5. You can tune the kernel to support more open connections.
+6. You can tune the kernel to support more open connections.
 If this is necessary, you will see ``Out of socket memory`` messages on Linux in your syslog.
 See `"Tuning the Linux Kernel for many tcp connections"`_.

-6. Options for benchmarking and testing only:
+7. Options for benchmarking and testing only:

 	*	Prevent sockets from staying in the TIME_WAIT state for more than ~1 second::